Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 There's no moderation here.

-There's no bipartisanship, there's no appeal to getting along.
+There's no appeal to getting along.

 Here is the audio of the ad.

-Just as the Obama administration uses federal agencies to suppress dissent and violate the civil rights of their political opponents.
+Just as the Obama administration uses federal agencies to suppress dissent and violate the civil rights of their political opponents, these extreme liberals are smearing Republicans because they have a hidden far-left agenda.

-The gang of five is bringing divisive Chicago style politics to Virginia.
+The Gang of Five is bringing divisive Chicago-style politics to Virginia.

-You will not California, Virginia, with regulations that kill jobs.
+You will not California, Virginia, with regulations that kill jobs or Hollywood our families and schools.

 You will not bring District of Columbia tax and spend to our state.